cb-technologists/blog/content/posts/cloud-run-with-core.md

 The [***Hugo Pipeline*** template](https://github.com/cloudbees-days/pipeline-template-catalog/tree/master/templates/hugo) will:

-1. [Be parameterized](https://github.com/cloudbees-days/pipeline-template-catalog/blob/master/templates/hugo/template.yaml) to allow deploying to the fully managed Cloud Run, Cloud Run for Anthos on Google Cloud (GKE) or Cloud Run for Anthos for GKE on-prem - and a different deployment target can be select for PRs vs master branch deployments.
+1. [Be parameterized](https://github.com/cloudbees-days/pipeline-template-catalog/blob/master/templates/hugo/template.yaml) to allow deploying to the fully managed Cloud Run, Cloud Run for Anthos on Google Cloud (GKE) or Cloud Run for Anthos for GKE on-prem - and a different deployment target can be selected for PRs vs master branch deployments.
 2. [Use Hugo to generate the static website](https://github.com/cloudbees-days/pipeline-template-catalog/blob/master/templates/hugo/Jenkinsfile#L40).
 3. [Build a container image](https://github.com/cloudbees-days/pipeline-template-catalog/blob/master/templates/hugo/Jenkinsfile#L47) using [img](https://github.com/genuinetools/img) and push to GCR with [GKE Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 4. [Use the Google Cloud SDK with GKE Workload Identity to deploy the container as a Cloud Run service](https://github.com/cloudbees-days/pipeline-template-catalog/blob/master/templates/hugo/Jenkinsfile#L55) - a temporary preview environment for PRs and a production Cloud Run deployment for the master branch.